Zeyi0827/zeyi.github.io/_pages/about.md

     Dr. Yan Sun
   </a><br>
     Project:<br>
-    ○ LLM-embedded wireless systems<br>
+    ○ AI/ML in RAN<br>
-    ○ MoE system training<br>
+    ○ DMRS-less end-to-end transceiver design<br>
     ○ Diffusion models and flow matching for channel estimation<br>

 ⚽ Other Activities
 ------
 *I like playing football at my spare time.
-I'm the captain of **HKU Postgraduate Student Association (PGSA)** football team.
-And I'm also a registered player of
+I was the captain of **HKU Postgraduate Student Association (PGSA)** football team.
+And I was also a registered player of
 <a href="https://legalleague.leaguerepublic.com/index.html" style="color:#A0522D;text-decoration:none;">
     Hong Kong Legal League (division 2)
   </a> playing for **Dong Feng Express**🚀*